-Upon completion of this offering, we will have ADSs outstanding, representing approximately % of our outstanding ordinary shares.
+Upon completion of this offering, we will have ADSs outstanding, representing approximately % of our outstanding ordinary shares, which (i) assume the underwriters do not exercise their over-allotment option to purchase additional ADSs, and (ii) include the through a concurrent private placement to Huang River Investment Limited, assuming the underwriters do not exercise their over-allotment option.
 All of the ADSs sold in this offering will be freely transferable by persons other than by our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial amounts of our ADSs in the public market could adversely affect prevailing market prices of our ADSs.
 Prior to this offering, there has been no public market for our ordinary shares or the ADSs.
-We intend to apply to list the ADSs on the but we cannot assure you that a regular trading market will develop in the ADSs.
-We do not expect that a trading market will develop for our ordinary shares not represented by the ADSs.
+We intend to apply to list the ADSs on the do not expect that a trading market will develop for our ordinary shares not represented by the ADSs.